kashyap7x/Domain-Adapatation/README.md

 - Pretrined segmentation model loading done (place in `segmentation/pretrained`)
 - Full-scale testing for segmentation (different batch size)
 - Added code for adaptation of segmentation (filtered gradients)
+- Eval code for mIoU, class IoUs

 ## TODO

 - Logging and plots for Office31
-- Check view for NLLLoss2d
 - New metrics (% filtered gradients, accuracy of filtered gradients)
-- Eval code for mIoU, class IoUs
+- Hard mining and weighted loss